kreicer/zabbix-kannel-monitoring/README.md

-# zabbix-kannel-monitoring
-Kannel (sms gate) monitoring template for Zabbix with auto discovery (LLD), support for multiple providers (smsc)
+# Zabbix Kannel Template with Auto-discovery and support for multiple providers